Taikocuya/ALX/README.md

 ------------

 Put the files to some directory where you want it.
-Pre-exported CSV files with all game data can already be found in the subdirectories `share/geaj8p` for NTSC-J, `share/geaj8p` for NTSC-U or `share/geae8p` for PAL-E.
+Pre-exported CSV files with complete game data can already be found in the subdirectories `share/geaj8p` for NTSC-J, `share/geaj8p` for NTSC-U or `share/geae8p` for PAL-E.

 The scripts require at least one extracted image of Skies of Arcadia Legends, or rather, Eternal Arcadia Legends in a new or existing subdirectory of